BasicWolf/zblog/src/content/articles/2021_06_11_hexagonal_architecture_in_python_part_1.rst

    :alt: Hexagonal architecture

-Alistair Cockurn the inventor of term "Hexagonal architecture" explains that "hexagon" is not strictly necessary:
+Alistair Cockurn, the inventor of "Hexagonal architecture" term explains that "hexagon" is not strictly necessary:

   The hexagon is not a hexagon because the number six is important,